electricimp/Builder/README.md

 ### Local Includes From Remote Files ###

-By default, all [local includes](#local-files), even if they are mentioned in remote source files, are always interpreted as relative to the system where Builder is running.
+By default, all [local includes](#local-files), even if they are mentioned in remote source files, are interpreted as relative to the system where Builder is running.

 If `--use-remote-relative-includes` option is specified, every [local include](#local-files) is interpreted as relative to the location of the source file where it is mentioned.
 For example, a local include mentioned in remote source file from GitHub will be downloaded from the same GitHub URL as the source file.